 After the above activity is performed, students should be ready to design their own experiment.
 One possible experiment would be to test the ability of yeast to ferment different sugars (if no student group chooses to do this, it could be done as a teacher demonstration).
-Sugar solutions that could be tested might be table sugar (sucrose = glucose + fructose), corn syrup (fructose), honey (glucose and fructose with a little sucrose) and glucose.
+Sugar solutions that could be tested might be table sugar (sucrose = glucose + fructose), corn syrup (fructose), honey (glucose and fructose but not combined to form sucrose), and glucose.